Thompson says Army Corps, EPA deliver 'a clear definition' of Waters of the United States

 The proposal aims to reduce permitting burdens and restore regulatory certainty by fully implementing the Supreme Court's Sackett decision, affecting federal water jurisdiction.

-- EPA Administrator Zeldin and Assistant Secretary Telle stated the rewrite aims to provide regulatory certainty, promote economic opportunity, and reinforce state sovereignty, fulfilling a promise to rural America.
+- The agencies argued the change will provide regulatory certainty, promote economic opportunity, and reinforce state sovereignty, fulfilling a promise to rural America and supporting states and tribes.

-- The agencies will publish the proposal in the Federal Register and open public comment through the Federal eRulemaking Portal, with the EPA hosting two hybrid public meetings affecting farmers, ranchers, landowners and businesses.
+- The agencies will publish the proposal in the Federal Register and open public input through the Federal eRulemaking Portal, with two hybrid public meetings affecting farmers, ranchers, landowners and businesses.

-- Officials argued the rewrite will simplify landowner compliance by supporting cooperative federalism, affirming states and tribes as primary regulators, and addressing the Clean Water Act's unclear WOTUS definition and prior Sackett holding misapplication.
+- Officials argued the rewrite will simplify landowner compliance by reducing the need for attorneys and affirming states and tribes as primary regulators under cooperative federalism.

 EPA proposes narrowed rules for Clean Water Act jurisdiction